mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 - `oldPrice` The price from the penultimate price execution.
 - `newPrice` The new price used for execution in the interval just passed.
 Both `oldPrice` and `newPrice` are an average of the price changes that have occurred during an interval (a price sample is taken whenever the price changes).
 - `updateInterval` The size of the interval in seconds.
 - `market` The market identifier.
 Price data is gathered and stored for `marketCode`/`updateInterval` pairs, to easily share data between pools on the same interval tracking the same market.
-These two parameters allow access to the current price data.
+These two parameters allow access to the current average price for the interval in progress.

 #### PriceSample
 ```